The Cambridgeshire flag was created by Brady Ells

 in Fen Ditton, and here

-on the vessel “Lynn Union”, on the Great Ouse in Ely.
+on the vessel “Lynn Union”, on the Great Ouse in Ely and is seen below

 The county darts team also proudly sports the Cambridgeshire flag as a sleeve patch on its team shirts

 and features the county flag on its fixture lists

 The county flag is also incorporated into the logo of the county’s Footgolf team

 and is used by the county’s Squash team

 The county flag flew over Parliament Square, Westminster